dlubawy/resume/README.md

   - Discovered approaches that would allow open source Dagster to have similar capabilities as Dagster+ such as adding RBAC and branch deployments to the open source version.
-- Lead engineer managing the data platform with a stack of Dagster, dbt, and Snowflake.
+- Lead engineer managing ResMed's modernized data platform with a main stack of Dagster, dbt, and Snowflake.
-  - Developed custom Dagster resources and utilities to help data engineers in creating new data pipelines.
+  - Developed custom Dagster resources and utilities to help data engineers create reusable deployment patterns and cut significant costs compared to legacy systems.
   - Developed dbt macros for custom materialization patterns such as allowing Snowflake role assignments to columns.
   - Managed infrastructure deployments to AWS ECS and S3 using